MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 - Are production ready.

-   * 100% open-source for its builds of OpenJDK.
+   * 100% open source for its builds of OpenJDK.
    * Drop-in replacements for many Java SE distributions.
    * JDK, JRE, and headless JRE.
    * Java 7, 8, 11, and 13.